Washington

 The state of Washington offers the following financial incentives to encourage energy efficiency improvements:

-- Energy Retrofits for Public Buildings Grant: These competitive grants provide grant funding for projects that result in energy and operational cost savings at state public higher education institutions, local government facilities, state agencies and kindergarten through 12th grade (K-12) public school districts.
+- Energy Efficiency and Solar Grants: These competitive grants provide grant funding for projects that result in energy and operational cost savings at state public higher education institutions, local government facilities, state agencies and kindergarten through 12th grade (K-12) public school districts.

-- Clean Energy Fund Research, Development, and Demonstration: These competitive grants provides matching funds to federal and non-state funds for strategic research and development projects focused on new and emerging technologies.
+- Clean Energy Fund Research, Development, and Demonstration: These competitive grants provide matching funds to federal and non-state funds for strategic research and development projects focused on new and emerging technologies.

 - Clean Energy Fund Grid Modernization: These competitive grants advance community resilience; clean and renewable energy technologies and transmission and distribution control systems; support integration of renewable energy sources; deployment of distributed energy resources and sustainable microgrids; and support state decarbonization goals pursuant to the clean energy transformation act, including requirements placed upon retail electric utilities.